jameskaupert/learning-stuff/aws-ccp-exampro-2022/27-billing-and-pricing.md

 - designate master account that pays charges for other member accounts
 - offered at no additional cost
 - use cost explorer to visualize usage

+Can combine usage across all acounts in organization to share volume pricing discounts